storefront-x/storefront-x/docs/guide/cookbook.md

 ## How to override a component

 First, you need to know, which component to override and what's its relative path the root of its module (e.g. `atoms/Button.vue`).
-For this you can either use the `.sfx/ioc/` directory (more info [here](/general/sfx)), or you can use [Vue devtools](https://devtools.vuejs.org).
+For this, you can either use the `.sfx/ioc/` directory (more info [here](/general/sfx)), or you can use [Vue devtools](https://devtools.vuejs.org).

 ![Vue devtools](../assets/images/vue-devtools.png)

-After you located your component, create new file with the same name and in the same directory as the component you want to override in your module.
+After you located your component, create new file with the same name and in the same concept (directory) as the component you want to override in your module.
 This module has to be loaded after the module in which the original component is located.

 ### Example